CtrlK

 Workflow Clarity

-Workflows are clearly sequenced with numbered steps and labeled as Required/Optional, which is helpful.
-However, there are no validation checkpoints — no steps to verify task creation succeeded, no error handling guidance, and the parallel operations section explicitly notes failed requests don't roll back but provides no recovery strategy.
+Workflows are clearly sequenced with numbered steps and labeled as prerequisite/optional, which is good.
+However, there are no validation checkpoints — no steps to verify task creation succeeded, no error handling guidance, and the parallel operations workflow explicitly notes that 'failed individual requests do not roll back successful ones' without providing a verification or recovery strategy.

 2 / 3